“…with good judgment, little else matters; without good judgment, nothing else matters.” –Noel Tichy and Warren Bennis, leadership authors

 Leadership requires judgment.

 A leader judges what’s right or wrong, what’s ethical or not.
-A leader judges when to flex between the hard edge of leadership (steel) and the soft edge (velvet).
+She judges when to flex between the hard edge of leadership (steel) and the soft edge (velvet).
 A leader judges how a subordinate is performing, whether to give someone a second chance, whether a candidate has character and will fit with the organization’s culture.
-A leader judges how high to set goals.
+And a leader judges how high to set goals.

 How do we know when to trust our own judgment?
 Some might feel they are not smart enough, or creative enough, to judge.

 Others say we have to judge after analyzing all the facts.
 Some say we have to rely on our “gut,” or intuition.
 But we can’t always trust our logic or our feelings.
 Daniel Kahneman in his path-breaking book, Thinking, Fast and Slow, analyzes how we think.

 “Fast,” or intuitive thinking, seeks patterns quickly to better assess information.
 “Slow,” or rational thinking, carefully analyzes information.
 Fast thinking can easily reach erroneous conclusions.
 Slow thinking can be lazy and just agree with what fast thinking suggests.

 8 Tips for Learning to Trust Your Judgment